Tyler-Yocolano/Hollownest-top/README.md

 ## Introduction

 This is a rainmeter skin bundle based on the game [Hollow Knight](http://hollowknight.com/).
 You need [Rainmeter v4.0](https://www.rainmeter.net/) or greater to use this skin.
-If you're currently using v1.0.1 or less of this skin, I recommend completely deleting the folder and reinstalling the newest release.
-I've updated the file structure so custom apps will stay saved in future updates from now on.

 ## Installing the Skins